Company director liabilities when things go wrong

-To determine if a company is trading while insolvent, directors need to assess:
+To determine if a company is trading while insolvent, directors need to assess the company’s:

-- Cash flow – Determine whether your company’s anticipated current and future cash flow will be sufficient to pay current and future debts as and when they fall due
+- cash flow – determine whether your company’s anticipated current and future cash flow will be sufficient to pay current and future debts as and when they fall due and payable

-- Financial position as a whole – Can the company liquidate (e.g. sell) sufficient assets to pay debts as and when they fall due?
+- financial position as a whole – can the company liquidate (i.e. sell) sufficient assets to pay debts as and when they fall due?

-If you allow the company to trade while insolvent, you may be acting illegally and be in breach of civil and criminal provisions of the Corporations Act 2001.
+If you allow the company to trade while insolvent, you may be acting illegally and be in breach of civil and criminal provisions of the Corporations Act.

 Read more about what happens to directors of an insolvent company.

 Another way you can become personally liable as a director is where, as a result of you breaching your duties, you have caused the company to suffer some loss.